SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 [^3]: Steve Jobs is a notable exception.
 He was raised by working-class, adoptive parents who hadn't attended college.

+[^4]: “Jeff [Bezos] always wanted to make a lot of money,” says his high school girlfriend, Ursula “Uschi” Werner.
+She herself was an overachiever – valedictorian of the Miami Palmetto Senior High School class a year ahead of Bezos, winner of a full scholarship to Duke University, and a Rhodes Scholar – but she remains awed by Bezos’s commitment.
+“It wasn’t about money itself.
+It was about what he was going to do with the money, about changing the future.” (from a [1999 article](https://www.wired.com/1999/03/bezos-3/) by Wired)</br></br>
+Page grew up in East Lansing, Michigan, where his father taught computer science at Michigan State.
+He wanted to be an inventor, not simply because of his interests and abilities in math and technology but because, he says, “I really wanted to change the world.” ...
+Page’s ideas may have been fantastic, but his vision always extended to the commercial.
+“From when I was 12, I knew I was going to start a company,” he says. (from a [2011 article](https://www.wired.com/2011/03/mf_larrypage/) by Wired)

-[^4]: I hate that I'm perpetuating the very imprecise misconception that "most startups fail" with this statement.
+[^5]: I hate that I'm perpetuating the very imprecise misconception that "most startups fail" with this statement.
 There are two problems with this aphorism - the definition of "startup" and the definition of "fail".
 If we define "startups" as companies that have at least raised a Series A round, and "fail" as the failure to make any money for the founders, then I think the statistics would look a lot rosier.</br></br>
 Side point: companies that haven't raised any external funding shouldn't be called startups; "project" would probably be a better term here.</br></br>
 Many, many companies get acquired in the $5-200 million range.
 Many of these deals are not publicized, since in some cases, the product is shut down after the acquisition, and in other cases, the investors who backed the company in its *last* round of funding lose money.
-Such acquisitions still aren't failures, in any reasonable sense of the word, for the founders, the early investors, and in most cases, the early employees.</br></br>
+Such acquisitions still aren't failures, in any reasonable sense of the word, for the founders, the early investors, and in many cases, the early employees.</br></br>
 Startups can be risky, but you have to be precise about what you mean by "risk" and "failure".
 If failure means not making as much money as you could, not growing as much as you could, and not advancing in your career as much as you could, then floating around in an entry level job at a big company for three years also sounds pretty risky to me.</br></br>
 Being quick to label things as a "failure" is another problem altogether, and probably prevents people from making the kinds of choices that result in world-changing outcomes.

-[^5]: With regards to my elite college theory: if you disagree that the top hackers at places like Stanford, MIT, and Harvard form a disproportionate fraction of the pool of "great early employees" at large, then of course my argument is invalid.
+[^6]: With regards to my elite college theory: if you disagree that the top hackers at places like Stanford, MIT, and Harvard form a disproportionate fraction of the pool of "great early employees" at large, then of course my argument is invalid.</br></br>
+Considering that students from these schools are so [overrepresented](https://qz.com/896280/most-unicorn-founders-in-the-world-are-graduates-of-stanford-harvard-and-the-indian-institutes-of-technology-iits/) in lists of successful *founders*, I have reason to believe my assertion hints at the truth.

-[^6]: Andreessen Horowitz (a16z) is a bit of an outlier.
-Founded in 2009, it is the only venture capital firm that was started after 1995 on this list.
+[^7]: Andreessen Horowitz (a16z) is a bit of an outlier.
+Founded in 2009, it is the only venture capital firm started after 1995 to make this list.
 Being the newest of the lot, a16z has more to prove, but in terms of prestige, reputation, and [network centrality](https://techcrunch.com/2011/05/25/top-10-vc-firms-investorrank/) it is second-to-none.
 Some of its highest profile exits/IPOs include Groupon, Skype, Zynga, Nicira, and Oculus VR.